zenodante/PicoCalc-micropython-driver/README.md

 - Python wrapper uses `framebuf` interface and handles display swapping.
 - Display updates now run on `core1` for a smoother REPL experience.

+### ✅ screen capture
+- Using ctrl + u to capture screen buffer into your sd card. currently only at the root of the sd card The Data is in raw type.
+For default 16 color framebuff copy, it is 50kB each.
+Left pixel in high 4 bit.
+Standard vt 100 16 color map may use to rebuild the image.
+I will upload a python script to convert it.

 ### 🔲 Speaker Driver
 Not available yet.

 ---